R31GNDEV/repo.kota.gay/README.md

-## Kota.gay
+## Kota.gay/repo

-This is an alternate portfolio to https://kotais.gay Website is live.
+This is the Official Kota Repo.

+Created by: Dakota Lee